jujumilk3/fastapi-cms-platform/README.md

 - [ ] Soft delete
 - [ ] Comment list of post: WIP
 - [ ] Reply list of comment
+- [ ] Soft delete if there is concerned contents like comment, reply, reaction
+- [ ] Hard delete if there is no concerned contents

 ### Follow